Whiskey pepper - an excellent idea for the kitchen

 Whiskeypepper - soon on all tongues

 These Gourmet Peppercorns are a perfect gift for cooks who love to try new flavors.
-Those, who, come across this exciting culinary product on their own, should not miss the chance to order exquisite spices here.
+Those who come across this exciting culinary product on their own should not miss the chance to order exquisite spices.
 Season your steak, carpaccio, or dark roast venison with it.
 It is still an insider's tip.
 So spread the word.
 And it will soon become more and more prevalent.